hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 What does `\"` means?, let's talk about this more.

-### Escape character
+### Escape character in strings

->According to wikipedia, An [escape character](https://en.wikipedia.org/wiki/Escape_character) is a character which invokes an alternative interpretation on subsequent characters in a character sequence.
+An [escape character](https://en.wikipedia.org/wiki/Escape_character) is "a character which invokes an alternative interpretation on subsequent characters in a character sequence".

 Python has its own rules and grammar.
 Like if you need to use special character `''` in a string, you should use escape character.
 Because python regards `''` as sign of a string, if you use `''` inside of the string, it will cause invalid syntax error.
 Usually, we uses the \ (backslash) as an escape character for.
 The following are the commonly used examples.